PNNL-CompBio/coderdata/docs/pages/add_code_guide.md

 - **Local Testing**: Test the Docker container locally to confirm correct functionality.

 ### 4. GitHub Actions for Automation
 - **Workflow Setup**: Design a GitHub Actions workflow to automate the script execution.
+You may directly update our version, or create a seperate workflow and we could join it to ours.
 This should include:
   - Trigger mechanisms (schedule or events).
   - Secret management for credentials.
   - Error logging and handling.
+  - Seperate steps for samples file generation and the rest of the data generation.

 ### 5. Updating Documentation
 - **Documentation Revision**: Update the project documentation to reflect your new script's purpose and usage.